 This had been our attitude for the entire month preceding the ride.
 We had become complacent, having survived numerous centuries in the past years, be it on a mountain bike (which Ken rode in the 1993 Delta and El Dorado centuries), a road bike with ridiculously high gearing (which Ken rode in the ’94 Eldorado Century), or broken equipment (which affected both of us in the ’95 Gold Rush Century).
 This ride, with only 5000 feet of climbing, or 30% less than the ’94 Eldorado Century, should be a piece of cake, we thought.
 Besides, “we can ride a century on any given day,” we agreed.

-It’s funny how things don’t always go as planned…
+It’s funny how things don’t always go as planned.

 The First Leg

 I used to swear by the instrument until my original Polar heart rate chest transmitter died and I replaced it with a Nashbar one.
 After that I never was able to get very reliable readings.
 But the week before this ride I shortened my transmitter strap, hoping to get the transmitter to press against my chest more closely.
-And by golly, as long as the electrodes are wet, I now can get reliable heart rate readings for the first time in 2 years.
+And by golly, as long as the electrodes are wet, I now could get reliable heart rate readings for the first time in two years.
 Halleluyah.

 The 2nd Leg